JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 sco("0.0:0.2:1.0")
 ```

-If you want to "materialize" a `UnitRange` into a collection, you can use the function `collect`:
+If you want to "materialize" a range into a collection, you can use the function `collect`:

 ```jl
 sco("collect(1:10)")
 ```

-We have an array of the type specified in the `UnitRange` between the boundaries that we've set.
+We have an array of the type specified in the range between the boundaries that we've set.
 Speaking of arrays, let's talk about them.

 ### Array {#sec:array}

-In its most basic form, arrays hold multiple objects.
+In its most basic form, **array**s hold multiple objects.
 For example, they can hold multiple numbers in one-dimension:

 ```jl